Morgan Wallen: Use of racial slur and increase in popularity

 On February 2, 2021, TMZ released a video recorded on January 31 showing Wallen saying the racial slur "nigger" to one of his friends after a night out.
 He issued a statement shortly after and apologized.
 Several radio stations temporarily removed Wallen's music from airplay on their stations, and his songs were removed from Apple Music, Pandora and Spotify featured playlists.
 CMT and the Country Music Association removed Wallen's appearances from their platforms, and his record label Big Loud (and partner Republic Records) suspended its recording contract with him indefinitely.
 The Academy of Country Music announced that Wallen and the album Dangerous: The Double Album would be ineligible for the 56th Annual Academy of Country Music Awards.
 On February 10, Wallen shot an apology video in which he asked his fans not to defend him.

 In April 2021, Wallen donated $300,000 to the Black Music Action Coalition in the names of 20 people who had counseled him following the incident.
 Those individuals were given the option to funnel their respective $15,000 donations to a charity of their choice, or keep the money within the BMAC.
-Wallen publicly spoke of his comments on Good Morning America on July 23, where he said that "he was around some of his friends, and they say dumb stuff together" and said that "he was wrong" to use those words.
+Wallen publicly spoke of his comments on Good Morning America on July 23, where he said that "I was around some of my friends, and we say dumb stuff together" and said that "I was wrong" to use those words.
 Wallen's songs returned to country radio in August when his single "Sand in My Boots" was released.
 He was nominated for Favorite Male Country Artist and Favorite Country Album for the 2021 American Music Awards, but was not invited to attend the ceremony, and was consequently unable to accept any awards if he won, which he did not.

 In the week following the controversy, album sales of Dangerous surged.
 In some cases, the physical as well as digital album sales went up over 100% in the week following the controversy.
 He remained atop the Billboard charts for seven more weeks; If I Know Me even entered the top 10 for the first time.
 Over the ensuing years, Dangerous remained a juggernaut; Ben Sisario, writing in The New York Times, dubbed it "an unusually enduring hit".
 It has continued to break chart records: it was the best-performing album of 2021, and in 2022, the album broke the record for the most weeks in the top 10 on the Billboard 200 chart among albums by a solo artist, surpassing a record set a half-century before.
 Dangerous was awarded Album of the Year by the Academy of Country Music; Wallen also won Favorite Male Artist and Favorite Album at the inaugural Country Now Awards.